pankandev/nrac/README.md

 New features are planned:

-- [ ] 🟢 Navigate through all your "enrolled" courses
 - [ ] 🟢 Add markdown support for notes.
-- [ ] 🟢 Allow splitting a course by chapters.
+- [ ] 🟡 Allow splitting a course by chapters.
-- [ ] 🟢 Allow renaming of courses videos (locally)
+- [ ] 🟡 Allow renaming of courses videos (locally)
-- [ ] 🟢 Highlight notes close to the current timestamp of the video
+- [ ] 🟡 Highlight notes close to the current timestamp of the video
 - [ ] 🟡 Add support for new content types between videos. e.g. Text

 The colors mean: